JermaineJeromeDev/fruit_app/README.md

 This is a simple full-stack application that retrieves a list of fruits from a Django backend and displays them in a static frontend.

 ### 📂 Project Structure
-As per my mentor's recommendation, the project is divided into backend and frontend:
+The project is divided into backend and frontend:
 - **fruit_app_backend/**: Contains the Django project (`core`) and the app (`fruit_app`).
 - **fruit_app_frontend/**: Contains the client side with `index.html` and `script.js`.